What is atrophoderma of Pasini and Pierini?

 How is atrophoderma of Pasini and Pierini diagnosed?

-- Clumping of collagen fibres
+- Normal collagen and elastic fibres

 What is the differential diagnosis for atrophoderma of Pasini and Pierini?